The use of animal-testing on products for humans is ineffective, wasteful and downright cruel. There are alternatives: Advocacy For Animals

 "If the lab was testing for toxicity of botulinum toxin (botox), one would find mice suffering from paralysis and respiratory distress.
 Unable to reach for food or water, they eventually die from suffocation."

-the effects of a nerve poison such as soman, you would see monkeys in cages suffering from the extremely painful affects of this poison."says Dr Buyukmihci, who is speaking from his experience a sprincipal investigator for several large National Institute of Health-funded projects involving animals in the United States.
+"On the other, if the lab was testing the effects of a nerve poison such as soman, you would see monkeys in cages suffering from the extremely painful affects of this poison."says Dr Buyukmihci, who is speaking from his experience a sprincipal investigator for several large National Institute of Health-funded projects involving animals in the United States.

 Dr Buyukmihci is now against using animals in research which harms them.

-species that is used, says Dr Buyukmihci, is dependent on the drug or situation being tested.
+The species that is used, says Dr Buyukmihci, is dependent on the drug or situation being tested.
 In general, every drug is tested on at least one rodent species, a large mammal species such as dog, and in a non-human primate species.

 The duration of the experiment varies.
 Fir tests on acute toxicity (the LD50 test), groups of animals are given different doses of the drug and allowed to suffer the side effects.
-Lehal doses
+Lehal doses are administered to determine which dose will kill half the animals.
+The test may last several days to see how many of the animals in each group die.

 " The test to see if cancer is caused by a perticular drug, may go on for months or years, depending on the species used." explains Dr Buyukmihci via e-mail.

-Almost brain-dead : This monkey in a lab in Utah, the United States, had holes bored into his head, titanium pins drilled inti his skull, electrodes implanted in his brain, and a metal device att
+Almost brain-dead : This monkey in a lab in Utah, the United States, had holes bored into his head, titanium pins drilled inti his skull, electrodes implanted in his brain, and a metal device attached to his head so he could be restrained during experiments.

 Den of Suffering

-president Kathy Guillermo paints a gruesome picture of unspeakable suffering inside some animal testing facilities: scenes of animals being forced to inhale toxic fumes, have holes drilled into their skulls, have their skin burnt and their spinal cords crushed.
+PETA laboratory investigations vice-president Kathy Guillermo paints a gruesome picture of unspeakable suffering inside some animal testing facilities: scenes of animals being forced to inhale toxic fumes, have holes drilled into their skulls, have their skin burnt and their spinal cords crushed.

 Target : This cat, also in Utah lab, had a hole bored into his skull and electrodes implanted in his brain.